Brantley, AL West-leading Astros rally late, top Rangers 5-4

 UP NEXT

 Astros left-hander Framber Valdez (8-4, 2.94 ERA), who beat the Rangers with six scoreless innings last month, starts the middle game of the weekend series.
-Texas lefty Kolby Allard (3-10, 4.86) has recorded four consecutive quality starts this month, though has only one win to show for that stretch.
+Texas lefty Kolby Allard (3-10, 4.86) has recorded four consecutive quality starts this month.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports